evmos/evmos/x/fees/spec/07_parameters.md

 ### Developer Shares Amount

 The `DeveloperShares` parameter is the percentage of transaction fees that is sent to the contract deployers.

-### Validator Shares Amount

-The `ValidatorShares` parameter is the percentage of transaction fees that is sent to the block proposer.

 ### Address Derivation Cost with CREATE opcode